 - 1. The quality and objectivity of annual financial reports provided by NHEC to members and the public. - 2.
-The NHEC's system of internal controls regarding financial reporting, finance and accounting. - 3.
+The NHEC's system of internal controls and internal audits regarding financial reporting, finance and accounting. - 3.
 The NHEC's system of internal controls ensuring both the physical and logical security of all of NHEC's information, communications and control systems. - 4.
-The responsibilities and independence of NHEC's Risk & Compliance Executive. - 5.
+The responsibilities and independence of NHEC's Managed Security Service Provider. - 5.
 The independence and performance of NHEC's Auditors. - 6.
 Compliance with the NHEC's Statement on Ethics including review of any compliance complaints and corrective actions taken.